Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic Force Sensing: Introduction

-To fill the above research gap, we seek to further construct the universal deformation-force model, providing crucial insights into design optimization and force control of fin-ray grippers.
+To fill the above research gap, we seek to further construct the deformation-force model, providing crucial insights into design optimization and force control of fin-ray grippers.
 First, the proposed methods, based on the co-rotational theory, can map contact forces from deformations.
-The displacement control algorithm estimates contact forces and provides force feedback for a force control system of a gripper, where deformation appears as displacements in contact points.
-Second, a series of comparison simulations based on the proposed model and the standard FEA is implemented to evaluate the performance of the proposed model.
+The displacement-force modeling estimates contact forces, which potentially facilitates the force control of a gripper.
+Second, a series of comparison simulations based on the proposed model and the standard FEA in Ansys is implemented to systematically evaluate the performance of the proposed model.

-We highlight the novelties of this work. \textbf{Firstly}, this article, for the first time, explores the theoretical construction of the deformation-force relationship based on physical models through co-rational concepts. \textbf{Secondly}, the individual influence of the co-rotational modeling parameters, namely mesh density and node radius factor, on the model's accuracy is first investigated. \textbf{Thirdly}, the comparison with FEA in simulation is innovatively adopted as FEA cannot provide contact force with the input displacement.
+We highlight the novelties of this work. \textbf{Firstly}, this article, for the first time, explores the theoretical construction of the deformation-force relationship based on physical models through co-rational concepts. \textbf{Secondly}, the individual influence of the co-rotational modeling parameters, namely mesh density and node radius factor, on the model's accuracy is systematically investigated.
 This article will not only endow compliant grippers with a powerful mathematical tool that provides force perception, laying the groundwork for further research into theoretical model construction, but inspire more systematical and optimized gripper design.

-The rest of the paper is organized as follows.
-We introduce the construction of the proposed model in section II.
-Section III describes the simulations for verifying the proposed theoretical model.
-The conclusion is drawn in Section IV.